-The very first iteration of the training collar was much more basic in design, while emitting a more powerful electric shock, and where more commonly used among hunting community.
+The very first iteration of the training collar was much more basic in design while emitting a more powerful electric shock, and where more commonly used among the hunting community.

 Dog training collars have come a long way since way back when, and are thought to be a lot safer to use in 2019.
 Although they still attract detractors.

 People on both sides of the argument believe they have valid points on the safety or lack thereof concerning dog training collars and also if/when dog training collars should, or should not be used.
 But as of today, dog training collars are still widely available from most major retailers and are thought of by the majority of pet owners to be safe to use.

 Can Dog Training Collars be used in Conjunction With Other Training Equipment or Devices?

 Many dog/pet training tools can be used alone or together to achieve the same results.
 For instance, dog training collars are quite often included with wireless dog fences, and both the dog training collar and wireless fence can also be used with more basic tools, such as the dog whistle or training clicker.

 All the above can be used to train your family pet, some examples of the training are below:

 What to Consider Before Buying a Dog Training Collar: